 Children who need glasses but don’t get them may develop poor vision, with short and long-term consequences.
 While migraines and vision problems are likely to start immediately, learning problems or inactive eyes may appear later in life.

 In addition, if you don’t use glasses after getting a prescription, you can experience double vision, vomiting, and vertigo.
-These signs will impact your activities and may result in injuries and accidents, particularly if you drive.
-Your productivity at work and school will greatly suffer if you have headaches, tired eyes, or impaired vision.
+These signs will impact your activities and may result in injuries and accidents, mainly if you drive.
+Your productivity at work and school will significantly suffer if you have headaches, tired eyes, or impaired vision.

-Selecting the proper eyeglasses requires knowing your specific needs and how several lens types might benefit you.
+You are selecting the proper eye glasses requires knowing your specific needs and how several lens types might benefit you.
 A thorough eye exam from an optometrist is an excellent place to start when deciding whether or not you need glasses.

 The third generation of the Davenport family owns and operates Jackson Davenport EyeCare Center.
 For over 50 years, their optometry has offered top-notch, individualized vision care.
 They continue to hold fast to the idea that each person deserves excellent care, personalized attention, and a stylish pair of spectacles.
 Visit them at their convenient Summerville, SC location.